bevyengine/bevy-website/content/learn/book/intro/the-next-three-letters.md

 }
 ```

+In the database model, a query is a lot like a [SQL `SELECT` statement](https://www.w3schools.com/sql/sql_select.asp): `SELECT Color, Location from World`

+Queries have more functionality than just this.
+You can also request optional components for `OR` semantics, add query filters, and much more!
+Queries are covered in more detail in the [TODO QUERIES CHAPTER](todo-link) chapter.

 ## Commands

-Commands are a very flexible structure that allows for aribtrary changes to the ECS.
+Commands are a very flexible structure that allows for arbitrary changes to the ECS.
 They are mostly used for write operations, such as spawning entities (as we saw in the previous section).
 Any system can access the command queue by adding a `mut commands: Commands` to the function signature: